jasonbot/weblog/content/uses.md

 ## Producing and Manipulating Visual Artifacts

 - [Monodraw](https://monodraw.helftone.com/) for cool text-mode diagrams
-- [Xara Photo and Graphic Designer](https://www.xara.com/us/photo-graphic-designer/) as I have muscle memeory and it's fast to make drawings in
+- [Xara Photo and Graphic Designer](https://www.xara.com/us/photo-graphic-designer/) as I have muscle memory and it's fast to make drawings in
 - [The Gimp](https://www.gimp.org/) for quick raster touchups
 - [Inkscape](https://flathub.org/apps/org.inkscape.Inkscape) to touch up SVGs
 - [D2](https://d2lang.com/) for diagrams as code -- I like it in terms of how clean the language looks, how clean the output looks, and how easy it is to use